evg2108/strong-permitter/README.md

 # StrongPermitter

-This gem allows move params permissions from controllers to separated permission-objects
+This gem allows move params permissions from controllers to separated permission-objects.

 ## Installation